flbarfield/Early-WebBuilds/README.md

 -------------------------------------------------------------------
 Below is a list of things I've attempted to make.
 Decending order from the project I've most recently added to:

+*Fil-a-Mimc: Attempting to recreate the chickafila webpage because it has a lot of interesting animations done with each element on the main page.
+How words and images will pop up at the user as they scroll down to the right areas.
+Still a work in progress and will probably be continued within the revised repository

+*Tourist Page: This was created to demonstrate my ability to build a more minimalistic website with some visually appealing functionality.
+This Project was great for also learning how to use a lot of externally acquired tools and widgets

 * Home Website: Recreating a seen layout that has a ton of functionality - it had a slideshow in the background on the mainpage, clicking on images brought you to a different portion of the page, and the navigation menu would move in cool ways as you moused over and clicked through it.
 Also used a lot of icons.
 I've not yet done these things all within one layout, so I'm giving it a shot!

 * Version 2 of the blog was added within the blog folder.
 Wanted to take the same sort of concept layout but improve on it a bit.
 Succeeded - though I think it's a design that looks better completely flat (no popping buttons).
 Decided to move on to more exciting things instead of toying with this for now